leopf/rxxxt/docs/app.md

 An instance of `PageBuilder` is a `page_factory`.

 Using the utility methods, the contents of header, content and body_end can be extended.
-Lets add a stylesheet to the header:
+Let's add a stylesheet to the header:
 ```python
 page_builder = PageBuilder()
 page_builder.add_stylesheet("/assets/main.css")